Travel Tech

 Smartphones

 The advent of smartphones brought us our next travel tech change and it was a huge one.
-Phone, music player, games, GPS, camera, etc. We both had iPhone 3GS’s.
+Phone, music player, games, GPS, camera, etc. We both initially had iPhone 3GS’s.
 These had a camera which in theory could help us eliminate our small Canon point and shoot camera we traveled with.
-Unfortunately early smartphone cameras weren’t very good so we still brought along the Canon (along with it’s waterproof case).
+Unfortunately early smartphone cameras weren’t very good so we still brought along the Canon (along with it’s waterproof case for snorkeling).
 I also jailbroke the iPhones which greatly expanded their abilities.
 Unfortunately, jailbreaking became harder and harder so for our next phones we picked up a couple of Google Nexus 4 phones.

 It wasn’t until we purchased our Google Pixel 1 phones in October 2016 that Smartphone cameras became good enough to the point we could leave our camera at home.
 At that time we had a nice little Sony RX100III which took great photos, but maybe not great enough to justify the extra weight. 😄 I have to give credit where credit is due for our Pixels.
-They have been running strong for almost 6 years now requiring only 2 battery swaps.
+They have been running strong for 8 years now requiring only 2 battery swaps.
 It seems that the batteries last for about 3 years before they need changing.
 We had it done both times at a local uBreakiFix in Calgary.
 No issues either time.
 Other than the battery, the phones are still awesome so a $90CAD battery replacement was way better than buying new, thousand dollar phones.
 These Smartphones are probably our most flexible and most valuable pieces of kit when we travel.
 Unfortunately they don’t support voice over LTE (VoLTE).
 So we will be forced to replace them when networks require VoLTE.
 Then again, if data works fine we can use VOIP apps to talk to people.

 Android Smartphone Apps We Use When Traveling